ThatGuyThimo/leapmotion-osc/README.md

 ## Avatar Setup

 Your avatar receives OSC inputs for 10 float parameters that you need to add to your avatar.
-You also need to create or use the animations provided in the animations repo folder to create blendtrees that transition from the retracted to the extended state of each finger.
+You also need to create or use the [animation controller provided in the 1.0.3 release](https://github.com/adeleine1412/leapmotion-osc/releases/download/release-1.0.3/leapmotionosc-avatar-animation-controller.zip) to create blendtrees that transition from the retracted to the extended state of each finger.

 * leftThumb (float)
 * leftIndex (float)